Grassy hills, limestone crags, timeless villages. Come and explore the beauty of the Yorkshire Dales.

 FoodSome provided.
 Details below

-The rolling limestone hills of the Yorkshire Dales are one of the most famous examples of the northern countryside.
-Deep valleys, moorland spilling off hills, and the ancient infrastructure of sheep and cattle farming – stone walls, ancient market towns, and grassy meadows.
+The rolling limestone hills of the Yorkshire Dales are one of the most famous English landscapes.
+Deep valleys, moorland spilling off hills, and the ancient remnants of sheep and cattle farming – stone walls, ancient market towns, and grassy meadows.
+And of course the odd tea room and pub for us to refresh ourselves in after all that fresh air!

 In a nutshell: